Evloni/LitagoDOS/ROADMAP.md

 3. Keep the code modular and well-documented
 4. Use version control (Git) from the beginning
 5. Regular backups of development environment
+6. Maintain clean and minimal output for production builds

 ## Tools and Technologies
 - Assembly (NASM) for bootloader and low-level code